Since its official inception in 1947, the United States Air Force has been a force to be reckoned with.

 Perhaps one of the coolest jobs Air Force members are tasked with is to watch and track Santa as he treks the globe on Christmas Eve.
 The NORAD Santa Tracker goes live every December to track Santa’s trip around the world, courtesy of the North American Aerospace Defense Command AKA the Air Force.

-4. USAF Was Originally a Part of the U.S. Army
+4. It was originally a part of the U.S. Army

 Before it became its own branch, the United States Air Force was a part of the Army from 1907 to 1947.
 The National Security Act of 1947 separated the Air Force into its own military branch.
 That same act established the Central Intelligence Agency (CIA) as well.